mdminhazulhaque/kakitangan-cli/README.md

 Login success
 ```

-If your password is correct and you have internet connection, you are supposed to see the `Login success` message.
+If your password is correct and you have an internet connection, you are supposed to see the `Login success` message.
 Use the `aboutme` option to see your basic info.

 ```
 $ kakitangan.py aboutme